 Mushrooms do not Jump

 As its title suggests, Captain Toad: Treasure Tracker allows to embody Toad – and head – in a very particular platform game.
-Unlike Mario and Luigi, the mushroom man is unable to jump.
+Unlike Mario and Luigi, recent game reviews showed the mushroom man is unable to jump.
 Worse still, he demonstrated rigidity and moves slowly: these disabilities are to be taken into account, but are also used to feed the level design.
 The goal is simple: guide the hero or heroine to the star symbolizing the end of each level.